-Figure 25 shows the software architecture overview for the basic implementation of the ToF driver core into user hardware and software.
+This diagram shows the software architecture overview for the basic implementation of the ToF driver core into user hardware and software.
 The precompiled core is embedded into open source API layers, providing an interface to the user application.
 A hardware interface declares the required hardware access for the ToF driver core to the underlying hardware and peripherals.
-The latter is required to connect the core to the AFBR-S50 ToF sensor hardware through the SPI and GPIO interfaces.
+The latter is required to connect the core to the AFBR-S50 ToF sensor hardware using SPI and GPIO interfaces.

 The ToF driver core provides functionality to take care of device control and communication, sensor calibrations, and measurement data evaluations.
 The API layers surrounding the core provide user and hardware interfaces to access the core from the application code and drive the required peripherals, respectively.
-The ToF driver core and API are implemented as hardware independent and can be ported to any Cortex-Mx-based microcontroller platform.
+The ToF driver core and API are implemented hardware independent and can be ported to any Cortex-Mx-based microcontroller platform.

-The ToF driver core is designed as an interrupt-driven architecture, which allows operating the device in the background while concurrently executing heavy evaluation functionality in the foreground.
+The ToF driver core is designed as an interrupt-driven architecture.
+This allows operating the device in the background while concurrently executing heavy evaluation functionality in the foreground.
 No operation system is required because the background task is executed directly in the interrupt callbacks.
-The callbacks executed from the interrupt service routines are kept small to not result in a delayed or stalled system.
+The callbacks executed from the interrupt service routines are kept small in order to not result in a delayed or stalled system.

-The device measurement cycle will be triggered either by a periodic interrupt timer (PIT) or by a user call to the corresponding asynchronous API function.
-The core will manage and update the device configuration dynamically to adapt to changing ambient (for example, distance, reflectivity, background light, and temperature) situations and trigger the device measurement cycle afterwards.
-After the measurement cycle has been performed autonomously on the chip, the raw data is read, and the user application is informed by invoking a callback.
+The device measurement cycle is triggered either by a periodic interrupt timer (PIT) or by a user call to the corresponding asynchronous API function.
+The core manages and updates the device configuration dynamically to adapt to changing ambient situations (distance, reflectivity, background light, temperature, and so on) and trigger the device measurement cycle afterwards.
+After the measurement cycle has been performed autonomously on the chip, the raw data is read and the user application is informed by invoking a callback.

-To avoid overloading the interrupt service routines, the user application must call the evaluation and calibration task from the foreground or main thread to perform calculations and obtain calibrated measurement results, such as range per pixel in meter units.
+To avoid loading the interrupt service routines with a heavy workload, the user application must call the evaluation and calibration task from the foreground or main thread to perform calculations and obtain calibrated measurement results like range-per-pixel in meter units.
 This can be done by calling the evaluation task function from a simple main loop, using a basic preemptive task scheduler or even a real-time operation system (RTOS).
 The core separates the measurement cycle into two main tasks:

-- The device communication with the ToF hardware is performed using a standard SPI plus a single IRQ line to obtain the data ready event.
+- 1. The device communication with the ToF hardware is performed using a standard SPI interface plus a single IRQ line to obtain the data ready event.
 The communication is fully automated in the background within small interrupt service routines.
 The only action the user application might need to take is on the trigger of a new measurement cycle.
 This can also be done from a periodic interrupt timer.
 The device is dynamically updated with new configuration parameters (obtained by evaluation of the previous results or user request) before the measurement data acquisition is started.
-After the measurement cycle is finished, the pending IRQ from the device initiates the data readout, and a callback function is invoked to inform the user application of the data ready event. - The data evaluation and calibration of the raw data is performed by a simple function call from the main thread to the API.
-Afterward, useful information, such as range values, signal strength, or ambient light level, is available for further usage in the user application.
+After the measurement cycle is finished, the pending IRQ from the device initiates the data read-out, and a callback function is invoked to inform the user application of the data ready event. - 2.
+The data evaluation and calibration of the raw data is performed by a simple function call from the main thread to the API.
+Afterwards, useful information, such as range values, signal strength, or ambient light level, is available for further usage in the user application.